urutech/nanocc/README.md

 ## Essence of C
 In a way nano-c resembles the essence of C. Everything that is really typical in C like pointer arithmetic x[a] = *(x + a) with a being multiplied by the sizeof(*x) and the ++/-- pre- and postfix operators are identical in nano-c.
 When you take a look at the nanocc.c source file, it acually reads and smells like C. A couple of things are essential for C programs, that are misssing in nano-c: Initialization is more than syntactic sugar, because it reduces code by having initialized data.
 Also function pointers really are required to implement certain things.
 So there is some more work to be done to turn nanocc into a real C compiler.
 To learn how to write a compiler, compiler bootstrapping and as the basis for other projects this might be usedul for some people.

+## How to use

+Like you would expect, calling make will build nanocc.
+After the make step, you will find a 32-bit executable in your working directory.
+The make step involves compiling of nanocc.c and elf32.c and linking the resulting .o files to the nanocc executable.

+ˋˋˋ
+make
+ls
+elf32.c elf32.o Makefile nanocc.c nanocc.o nanocc pe32.c README.md
+ˋˋˋ